 Tips for having guests visiting from home whilst living abroad

 In my expats days, we were often blessed with family and friends coming over for visits.
 Blessed in the sense that not only did they come over to spend time with us, they were also interested in experiencing our new lives, seeing the sights, the children's schools and our local amenities, learning something different about a city (London) which up until our expatriation had just been a regular holiday destination.
 For us, it meant the world to have people from back home engage in our new lives.
 It offered us a much needed connection between our two homes which we still to this day harvest the benefits from.

 Benjamin Frankl said that fish and guests stink after three days.
 I wouldn't go quite that far with guests, but it's no secret that having people visiting can be exhausting.

-Here are a few (not necessarily corona friendly) tips on how to make the most of visits from back home without loosing your sanity:
+Here are a few tips on how to make the most of visits from back home without losing your sanity:

 Have a clear plan of who is coming when.
 Don't book visits too close to each other.
 Leave room to recover and pick up your normal routines again.